Distributed architecture with gateways, field devices, cameras, and external platforms connected to a unified operational history in Horus.

 - Supports deployments in technical sites, industrial facilities, or remote locations.

-3. Horus Cloud
+3. Horus Cloud and operation

 - Receives, normalizes, and stores information in its own history.